Justine Siegal: Education

-Center for the Study of Sport in Society

-Siegal was the Associate Director of Sports Partnerships at the Center for the Study of Sport in Society at Northeastern Universityfrom 2011-2015.
-As the Associate Director she worked towards expanding academic programs and relationships with Major League Baseball and other sports organizations.

-Coaching youth and college baseball
+Career

+Founded WPBL (Women's Professional Baseball League) in 2024 with the expected launch and first games in 2026.

 In 2002, Siegal formed the Sparks, the first all-girl team to compete in a national "boys" baseball tournament.
 A documentary film, "Girls of Summer" (not to be confused with the 1988 film of the same title), was made about the team.